timescale/docs/promscale/alerting-recording.md

       - localhost:9093
 ```

-1. Pass this configuration file to Promscale using the `-metrics.rules.config`
+3. Pass this configuration file to Promscale using the `-metrics.rules.config`
 flag at start.

 </procedure>

 For information about alerting, see [Prometheus alerting][prometheus-alerting].
-For specific information about alerting rules, see [the Prometheus alerting
+For specific information about alerting rules, see [Prometheus alerting
-rules documentation][prometheus-alert-rules].
+rules][prometheus-alert-rules].
 For information about recording,
 see [Prometheus recording][prometheus-recording].
 For specifc information about
 recording rules, see [Prometheus recording rules][prometheus-recording-rules].